Light of Latgale

 The Light of Latgale (Latgales Gaisma; Latgolys Gaisma) was a Latgalian regionalist political party in Latvia.

 The Light of Latgale was based in the city of Daugavpils and led by Daugavpils businessman Rihards Eigims.
-The party won 2001 municipal elections in Daugavpils, with Eigims becoming the city's mayor.
+The party won the 2001 municipal elections in Daugavpils, with Eigims becoming the city's mayor.
 Eigims was the mayor until 2003 when he lost a confidence vote in the city council, after several city council members defected from The Light of Latgale.
-The Light of Latgale was the main opposition party in Daugavpils city council until 2005.
+The Light of Latgale was the main opposition party in the Daugavpils city council until 2005.

 The party was less successful outside Daugavpils.
-It held one seat on the city council of Krāslava and failed to win seats in municipal elections elsewhere in Latgale.
+It held one seat on the city council of Krāslava.
+It failed to win seats in municipal elections elsewhere in Latgale.
 At the legislative elections on 5 October 2002, the party won 1.6% of the popular vote and no seats.
 The party disbanded on 7 February 2007.